 Cheap and quick to fit, this type is a firm favourite of commercial longliners, who use them by the bucketful.

-A cup-to-cup crimping tool is used to compress oval sleeves.
+A cup-to-cup crimper - as shown here - is used to compress oval sleeves.

 This differs from the cup-to-point version in that both sets of indentations are concave, semi-circular cut-outs.

 Also known as Figure-of-Eight Sleeves or Double Sleeves, these are the ones to use for the most reliable connections.
 Now the two parts of the leader are separate, one in each barrel of the sleeve, eliminating any possible cross-over.